katrinavassell/web-scraper/README.md

 # Web Feedback Scraper

 A flexible Chrome extension designed to collect and analyze feedback data from public feature request pages.
-This tool allows you to easily collect feedback posts while browsing and manage them through a convenient dashboard.
+This tool allows you to easily collect feedback posts from any company with a public Canny feature request board.
+Try with Canny's own board, https://feedback.canny.io/feature-requests!

 ## Features

-- Collect feedback posts directly from the website
+- Collect feedback posts directly from a company's public feature request board on Canny
 - Filter collected posts by vote count
 - Search through collected posts by title
 - Export data to CSV format